xratberkeley/decal-site/labs/Oculus/lab2.md

         }
     }

-When we press play, we can see that the trigger value can either be a 1 or a 0.
+When we build, we can see that the trigger value can either be a 1 or a 0.
 Since we should not be able to hold the trigger and keep firing, we need to wait until the trigger value reaches 0 before firing again.
 Let's save the trigger value for each frame to reference and overwrite in the next with a float prevTrigger:

     public class Hand : MonoBehaviour {